 Going with the cheapest quote.

-When it comes to commissioning video for your business, the landscape for finding a video specialist is a minefield, littered with all kinds of video production providers; from marketing agencies to video production companies and freelance videographers.
+When it comes to commissioning branded video content for your business, the landscape for finding a video production specialist is a minefield, littered with all kinds of video production providers; from marketing agencies to video production companies and freelance videographers.

 When navigating your path to the right video producer, there is often a temptation to go for the cheapest solution.
 In fact, your mate Dave is pretty handy with his Canon DSLR and filmed your sister’s wedding last year.
 And Sam from Accounts has a brother who’s graduated from film school and set himself up as a videographer.
 He’s willing to create your video for free.
 But before you go down the tempting route of finding someone cheap, consider this; what is the true cost of working with an inexperienced video producer?